13 Best Kontakt Libraries for All Categories 2026

 Native Instruments Session Strings 2 Pro

-The ensemble configuration – eight violins, six violas, four celli, and four double basses – achieves a full, warm, and intimate string texture that sits comfortably in a mix without sounding thin or overly large, which is particularly useful for most pop, cinematic, and modern scoring needs.
+The ensemble includes eight violins, six violas, four celli, and four double basses.
+This setup creates a full, warm, and intimate string sound that fits well in a mix.
+It avoids sounding too thin or too big, which is great for pop, cinematic, and modern scoring.

 • 26 Articulations with True Legato

-The library includes 26 articulations that go far beyond basic sustains and pizzicatos – legato, portamento, glissando, crescendi, trills, scoops, falls, and expressive dynamic transitions are all mapped and ready for performance.
+The library offers 26 articulations, not just basic sustains and pizzicatos.
+You also get legato, portamento, glissando, crescendi, trills, scoops, falls, and expressive dynamic transitions, all ready to use in your performances.

 • Smart Voice Split and Smart Chord

-Smart Voice Split automatically allocates chord notes to the correct orchestral sections just as a real arranger would.
-If you play a three-note chord, the system distributes notes across violins, violas, and cellos in a way that feels natural, avoiding unnatural stacking or muddy low string voicings.
-Smart Chord lets you generate full, orchestrated chords from single or two-key inputs.
-These tools remove the traditional barrier of needing advanced MIDI programming or orchestration knowledge.
+Smart Voice Split automatically assigns chord notes to the right orchestral sections, similar to what a real arranger would do.
+When you play a three-note chord, the system spreads the notes across violins, violas, and cellos in a natural way, avoiding awkward or muddy sounds.
+Smart Chord lets you create full, orchestrated chords from just one or two keys.
+These features make it easier to get good results without advanced MIDI or orchestration skills.

 • Rhythm Animator and Phrase Animator

-The Rhythm Animator is essentially an advanced arpeggiator designed for strings – you can take a chord and have it turned into rhythmic phrases with assignable articulations per step, tempo-syncing, and creative variations.
+The Rhythm Animator works like an advanced arpeggiator for strings.
+You can play a chord and turn it into rhythmic phrases, with different articulations for each step, tempo syncing, and creative variations.

-The Phrase Animator provides pre-designed melodic and rhythmic patterns that react musically to underlying harmony.
-I can only say that instead of drawing dozens of MIDI notes manually for a single phrase, you use these patterns as jumping-off points and customize them to fit the track.
+The Phrase Animator gives you ready-made melodic and rhythmic patterns that respond to the harmony you play.
+Instead of programming lots of MIDI notes by hand, you can use these patterns as a starting point and adjust them to fit your track.

 • Customizable Ensemble Configuration

-You can customize the number of players per section, adjust seating positions (Traditional vs Modern), and define stereo spread and balance.
-This control lets you go from tight, close-mic realism to broader ensemble sound that behaves well in both sparse and full arrangements.
-The flexibility means you can design custom ensembles for specific parts – smaller groups for intimate pop tracks or full sections for more dramatic cues.
+You can change the number of players in each section, choose between traditional or modern seating, and set the stereo spread and balance.
+This control lets you switch from a tight, close sound to a bigger ensemble feel, working well in both simple and full arrangements.
+You can make smaller groups for pop tracks or use full sections for dramatic moments.

 • Built-In Mixer with Color Control

-A section-based mixer lets you adjust tuning, volume, panning, and seating per group (violins, violas, celli, basses) with fine control.
+A section-based mixer lets you control tuning, volume, panning, and seating for violins, violas, cellos, and basses with detailed adjustments.

 9. Native Instruments Spotlight Collection: East Asia – Best Ethnic Asia Instrument